Close Cookie Popup

 Filly & Dilly Mascots (Optional):

-- Purchased Printed Workbooks: If you have purchased the physical, printed Hey Feelings Emotion Workbooks for your students, you will distribute these at the start of your very first Hey Feelings session of the year.
+• Purchased Printed Workbooks: If you have purchased the physical, printed Hey Feelings Emotion Workbooks, you will distribute these at the start of your very first Hey Feelings session.
 For this gameplay lesson unit children will use their Emotion Books to place any collected Emotion Diamond Stickers (found within their books) onto the designated Spookyland pages.
 Children apply stickers from their own book when their group collects a diamond in the game.

 The Opening Story: